Ground state of one-dimensional fermion-phonon systems: Introduction and summary of the results derived from the theory constructed in this paper

-Suppose that $A\unrhd 0$ w.r.t. $\Cone$.
-If $x\ge y$ w.r.t. $\Cone$, then $Ax\ge Ay$ w.r.t. $\Cone$ holds, that is, $A$ preserves the order.
-For this reason, we often refer to the inequalities associated with \lq\lq{}$\unrhd $\rq\rq{} as the {\it order preserving operator inequalities}.
+Assuming that $A$ preserves positivity w.r.t. $\Cone$, if $x\geq y$ w.r.t. $\Cone$, then $Ax\geq Ay$ w.r.t. $\Cone$ holds, indicating that $A$ preserves the order.
+Consequently, we commonly refer to the inequalities related to the symbol $\unrhd$ as the {\it order-preserving operator inequalities}.

-Let $x, y\in \Cone$.
-Suppose that $A\in \mathscr{L}(\mathfrak{X})$ satisfies $A\unrhd 0$ w.r.t. $\Cone$.
-Then it follows from the definition that \be \la x|A y\ra \ge 0. \ee Especially, if $x$ and $y$ are strictly positive w.r.t. $\Cone$ and $A$ is non-zero, then the strict inequality holds true in \eqref{BaseEx}.
-These basic properties will be frequently useful in the present paper.